Scientific Reporting and Writing

 11 - 13 November 2020

-This 3-day course will address various challenges of professional scientific reporting, writing and presenting.
+This online course consists of a synchronous 3-day videoconference part and asynchronous online exercises The course will address various challenges of professional scientific reporting, writing and presenting.
 It includes a primer on scientific work in general and giving critical feedback to writers or presenters.
 Participants will be invited to submit and work on their own abstracts in preparation for the course using the online platform (blended learning) and receive personalized feedback and advice from fellow peers and course faculty.
 During the course, interactive lecturers will provide an overview of general writing topics.
 Practical exercises and online platform activities will focus on specific issues including challenges for non-native speaker scientists.
 Finally, course faculty with experience as journal editors will give advice on submission procedures.